Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 - `MQTT_RETRY_TIMEOUT int` The duration of time to continually attempt connection to the MQTT broker before returning to the auto-connect access point, in seconds. **This likely does not need to be changed.**

+- `MQTT_MAX_BUFFER_SIZE int` The maximum message size of an MQTT message, in bytes. **This likely does not need to be changed.
+Be aware of perfomance impacts when adjusting outsize the range of 256-512 bytes.**

+- `MQTT_KEEPALIVE int` The keepalive interval, in seconds.

 ### Pins

 These settings define the pins used to interact with the equipment connected to the controller.
 Don't worry about changing the settings that don't apply to your use case - unused pins are automatically set to -1 in the [auto-config](#auto-config).